Aerial image of the University of Connecticut during Fall 2023.

 MANAGEMENT

-Through a partnership with the School of Business, MEM students gain critical business skills like accounting and finance, marketing and management to aid in their future careers.
+Through a partnership with the School of Business, MEM students gain critical business skills such as accounting, finance, marketing, and management to aid in their future careers.

 Emily Yale, one of the three inaugural students in our Master's of Engineering in Global Entrepreneurship program, with her autonomous robot at the Great Lawn on Oct.
 7, 2019.
 (Sean Flynn/UConn Photo)